-This procedure (originally called liposuction – a more limiting term) describes the process of using long hollow probes (cannulae) with opening at the end to remove fat, effectively re-contouring or “sculpting” areas proving resistant to weight loss.
-The objective is to restore natural body shape.
+This effectively re-contours or “sculpts” regions areas proving resistant to weight loss.
+The objective is to restore aesthetic shape.
 Liposculpture also encompasses such techniques as fat transfer grafting to areas of fat loss commonly in the cheeks and the back of the hands.

 Liposculpture should not be viewed as an alternative to normal weight loss, the objective being one of contour shape correction of excessive fat deformities.

-The technique is demanding for the surgeon but what we attempt to achieve for the patient is a pleasing natural result with normalisation of commonly resistant contour deformities in regions such as hips, outer thighs, inner thighs, abdomen, neck and many other regions.
+The technique is demanding for the surgeon but what we attempt to achieve for the patient is a pleasing natural result with normalisation of commonly resistant contour deformities.

 Dr Feiner now performs liposculpture procedures limited to small areas.